alanvanrossum/kroket/README.md

 ### How to play

 You'll need:
-- 1 Oculus Rift + computer
+- 1 Oculus Rift connected to a computer
 - 2 friends
-- 2 Android Smartphones
+- 2 Android Smartphones with the EscapeApp installed
 - To be ready to laugh